 Columbus returned to Spain a hero.
-He was named viceroy of the Indies.
+He was named Viceroy of the Indies.
 He soon returned to the New World but never found the riches he expected.
-Some began to believe that Columbus had found “a new world” rather that a shortcut to the Indies.
+Some began to believe that Columbus had found “a new world” rather than a shortcut to the Indies.

-Christopher Columbus made one of the greatest discoveries in the history of the world – North America.
-Though he probably wasn’t the first explorer to see the continent, and he believed until his death that the islands he encountered were in the Asian continent, his discoveries were instrumental in the establishment of Spanish colonies in North America.
+Christopher Columbus is credited with discovering the continent of North America, although he probably wasn’t the first explorer to see the continent, and he believed until his death that the islands he encountered were in the Asian continent.
+His discoveries were instrumental in the establishment of Spanish colonies in North America.
 Today, we celebrate Columbus Day in October to commemorate his discoveries.